coreboot/coreboot/util/kconfig/README.md

 Check that kconfig still works, `git add` and `git commit` the changes and write a meaningful commit message that documents what Linux kconfig version the tree has been upreved to.

+## Adding a new patch
+The format of the patches to kconfig is a mix of the headers produced by `git format-patch` and the patch format of quilt.
+However neither git nor quilt seems to have any functionality to directly produce a file in such a format

+To add a patch in this format:
+1. Add your changes to the sources and `git commit` them
+2. Generate a git patch for the commit:

+    $ git format-patch HEAD~

+3. Reverse apply the newly created patch file to restore the tree back to the state quilt thinks it is in:

+    $ git apply -R <the patch file>

+4. Import the patch info quilt:

+    $ quilt import <the patch file>

+5. Force push the change to the top of quilt's patch stack (quilt won't like the git diff style and would normally refuse to apply the patch):

+    $ quilt push -f <the patch file>

+6. Add the changed files to be tracked against the quilt:

+    $ quilt add <the files you changed>

+7. Re-apply your changes from the patch file:

+    $ git apply <the patch file>

+8. Add the changes to quilt to regenerate the patch file in a quilt compatible format while keeping the git header:

+    $ quilt refresh

+9. The new patch file and updated patches/series files can now be added to the git commit